tdooms/bilinear-interp/draft.md

 by Michael Pearce and Thomas Dooms

 ## TLDR
 Bilinear layers of the form $g(x) = (Wx + b_w) \odot (V x + b_v)$ may help in interpreting how input features interact to create output features.
 For a given output, pairwise interactions between features can be described by a matrix which can be analyzed in various ways including eigendecomposition.
-We demonstrate this approach for a bilinear model trained to classify MNIST handwritten digits and find "kernels" that capture common curve segments for each digit.
-We also explore how to derive features directly from the model weights using singular value decomposition and sparse coding.
+We demonstrate this approach for a bilinear model trained to classify MNIST handwritten digits and find linear "kernels" that capture common curve segments for each digit.
+We also explore how to derive features directly from the model weights using singular value decomposition or sparse coding.

 To rewrite a model's computations in the feature basis of a dictionary $D$, we introduce a "pseudoinverse trick" that sacrifices strict sparsity but maintains linearity and results in minimal reconstruction loss.
 In practice we find that zero activations remain small while large activations are well correlated.